UsabilityEngineering/CS-Tutor/README.md

 **Executive Summary**

 The project's goal is to **make the scheduling and payroll process for student workers easier** for both faculty and the student workers themselves.
-In this requirements gathering phase, we reached out to different faculty members as well as students to get a grasp of how the current system works as of now.
+In this requirements gathering phase, we reached out to different faculty members as well as students to get a grasp of how the current system works.

 We interviewed **faculty members** to better understand how the current system works and to find out how satisfied they were with the current system.